-This Management Proxy Circular is sent in connection with the solicitation of proxies by the management of Corby Distilleries Limited (the "Corporation" or "Corby") for use at its annual meeting of shareholders of the Corporation (the "Meeting") to be held on Wednesday, November 9, 2011, at 11:00 a.m.
-(Toronto time) at the TIFF Bell Lightbox, Reitman Square, 350 King Street West, Toronto, Ontario, in Cinema 4, and for the purposes set forth in the Notice of Meeting accompanying this Management Proxy Circular and any adjournment thereof.
-Except as otherwise stated, the information herein is given as of September 12, 2011.
+This Management Proxy Circular is sent in connection with the solicitation of proxies by the management of Corby Distilleries Limited (the "Corporation" or "Corby") for use at its annual meeting of shareholders (the "Meeting") of the Corporation to be held on Wednesday, November 7, 2012, at 11:00 a.m.
+(Toronto time) at the TIFF Bell Lightbox, Reitman Square, Cinema 4, 350 King Street West, Toronto, Ontario, Canada, and for the purposes set forth in the Notice of Meeting accompanying this Management Proxy Circular and any adjournment thereof.
+Except as otherwise stated, the information herein is given as of September 10, 2012.
 The cost of solicitation will be borne by the Corporation.
 The solicitation of proxies will be by mail.